bencawkwell/dockerfile-dwarffortress/README.md

     docker run -t -i -v /tmp/.X11-unix:/tmp/.X11-unix -v /dev/snd:/dev/snd -lxc-conf='lxc.cgroup.devices.allow = c 116:* rwm' -e DISPLAY=unix$DISPLAY DwarfFortress /df_linux/dfhack

-The Phoebus tile set is also included, you can use it by passing the -t option:
+The Phoebus and Mayday tile sets are also included, you can use one of them by passing the -t option and specifying the name (case sensitive) prefixed with a slash, for example:

     docker run -i -t -p 1022:22 DwarfFortress -t /Phoebus /df_linux/df